 “It’s not an investment if it’s destroying the planet” (Vandana Shiva, Author and Environmental Activist)

-- What is the fund’s investment philosophy and process?
+• What are the fund’s investment philosophy and process?
 Does it screen out certain companies (and on what basis)?
-Or does the investment constitute a portfolio of companies specifically chosen for their best-in-class ESG credentials?
+Or does the investment constitute a portfolio of companies chosen explicitly for their best-in-class ESG credentials?

-- What data sources do they base their investment decisions on?
-Larger investment management firms will have an in-house research team, smaller ones are more likely to utilise 3rd party research.
+• What data sources do they use to make investment decisions?
+Larger investment management firms will have an in-house research team, while smaller ones are more likely to use third-party research.

-- How long have the fund managers (the actual staff members managing the investment fund) been managing ESG funds?
+• How long have the fund managers (the actual staff members managing the investment fund) managed ESG funds?

-- How do fund managers vote on key issues?
-Are they taking an active stance and voting in line with ESG expectations of their investors?
+• How do fund managers vote on key issues?
+Are they taking an active stance and voting in accordance with their investors’ ESG expectations?
 Do they challenge controversial issues and vote against board recommendations where required?

 A word on ESG scores

-When assessing companies and investment funds, at one point or another, you’ll come across the concept of ESG scores.
-An ESG score is a data point intended to rate and compare companies and investment funds based on their performance in relation to the ESG factors we mention above.
+When assessing companies and investment funds, you’ll eventually encounter the concept of ESG scores.
+An ESG score is a data point intended to rate and compare companies and investment funds based on their performance in relation to the ESG factors we mentioned above.

 There are two worthwhile things to note:

-- An ESG score is a single score that represents three different aspects (environmental, social and governance factors) and many measures within each aspect.
+• An ESG score is a single score representing three aspects (environmental, social and governance factors) and many measures within each element.
 That’s like describing a person using only one word.

-- There is no universal framework that scores the ESG performance of a company or fund (but a myriad of methodologies), which makes comparing investment funds that are rated by different methodologies difficult.
+• There is no universal framework that scores a company or fund’s ESG performance (but a myriad of methodologies), which makes comparing investment funds rated by different methodologies difficult.

-So, when assessing companies or investment funds take the ESG score with a grain of salt.
-(At the very least) check what drives the score and how do the underlying elements compare between companies or funds you might want to invest in.
+So, when assessing companies or investment funds, take the ESG score with a grain of salt.
+(At the very least) check what drives the score and how the underlying elements compare between companies or funds you might want to invest in.

 This brings us to the final chapter of this post.